 Those unfamiliar with electric vehicles often have many questions about them.
 Some people are worried, some confused, and some have found nothing but misinformation online.
 We’re here to clear up misunderstandings and answer some of the questions, from simple to complex, that we’ve been asked over the years.

 Electric vehicle sales rise every year.
 They are expected to be the majority of vehicles on the road by 2029.
 And yet despite great leaps in production, many drivers still feel uncomfortable purchasing EVs.
 Benefitting the environment and saving a substantial amount of money on fuel are top reasons Americans purchase EVs; however, despite ¾ of Americans stating they believe EVs are the car of the future, most still won’t buy.

 Why?
-The most common reasons drivers avoid EVs include fear the battery will run out of charge before reaching the driver’s destination, known as range anxiety, fear of too few charging stations, long charge times, and initial vehicle investment.
+The most common reasons drivers avoid EVs include: anxiety that the battery might run out of charge before reaching the driver’s destination (this is called “range anxiety”), fear of too few charging stations, worries about long charge times, and high initial vehicle investments.

 Just when traditional reasons potential customers have given for not buying an EV are disappearing, new reasons are emerging.
 Recent studies and polls has revealed a lack of knowledge about EVs that has taken EV advocates by surprise.

 Your Questions Answered

 Plenty of misunderstandings and rumors still exist about electric vehicles, and while these rumors may not be true, and some even seem silly, the effect they have on vehicle sales is all too real.
 Here, we reveal the truth about the rumors.